BorjaEscarraman/Solidworks-Development/README.md

 # Solidworks-Insights
 Stored all the used online resources for about the parts built, inspiration, support, references, libraries.
-In my journey learning SolidWorks
+In my journey learning SolidWorks.
 Downloaded Research Gate in my Phone to find reliable papers based on the part I want to build.

 Here there's some texture libraries I found around: